 At the equator, the Coriolis force is non-existent.
 North of the equator (northern hemisphere) the deflection is to the right.
 South of the equator (southern hemisphere) the deflection is to the left.
 Without getting into the complicated math and physics, this deflection is a result of the Earth’s rotation and has different magnitudes depending on how close or far you are away from the poles and the equator.
-As you move closer to the equator, the Coriolis force weakens.
-Keep in mind that at the equator the Coriolis force has no affect on any object.
+As you move closer to the equator, the Coriolis force weakens and becomes unnoticeable.
+When you cross over the equator, it reverses.